tammasloughran/esm-ssp585/README.md

 started from another Payu experiment.

-To perform a warm start, edit the file `warm-start.sh` to set the experiment directory to start from.
+To perform a warm start, edit the file `warm-start.sh` to set the experiment directory to start from and then run the script.
 For CSIRO jobs you must also specify the date of the run to start from, for Payu jobs each restart directory holds a different year.

 ## Understanding **payu**